Blog

 📕 Related Resource: Software Security Guide

-Back to topHow to Address Common Vulnerabilities and Exposures with Static Analysis / SAST
+Back to topHow to Address Common Vulnerabilities and Exposures with a SAST / Static Analysis Tool

 The best way to address common vulnerabilities and exposures is to develop secure and safe software by using an automated testing tool — like a SAST tool or static code analyzer.